About the Artist

 My main workhorse is the Nikon D810.
 I use this for the majority of my work due to the incredible resolution and flexibility for editing this DSLR can provide.
 More recently, I've been using the Fuji X100f as my so-called "walkabout" camera.
 I adore the compact nature of this camera, and along with the Ricoh GR, allows me to capture scenes in the moment that I might otherwise miss with the bulky DSLR equipment.

 The list below includes affiliate links to Amazon.
 Using these links provides a small kickback to me and helps support the upkeep of this site.

-As I have to travel with my gear, keeping the weight down is one of my top priorities.
-For this reason, I rely on the Nikon 24-70 f/2.8 & Nikon 70-200 f/4 zooms as my primary lenses to cover most moderate focal ranges.
+As I travel full-time with my all gear, keeping the weight down on lenses is one of my top priorities.
+For this reason, I rely on the Nikon 24-70 f/2.8 & Nikon 70-200 f/4 zooms as my primary optics to cover most moderate wide to tele focal ranges.
 For ultra-wide scenes and predominantly architecture, my goto lens is the Samyang 14mm f/2.8 prime.
 As an affordable low-cost lens, it easily rivals the image quality of many other expensive wide angle primes.